hyperpixel34/aerothemeplasma/Documentation/Themes/Seven-Black.md

 Used in: Keyboard Layout (org.kde.plasma.keyboardlayout)

-A 9 segment button texture has been added with two states:
+A 9-segment button texture has been added with two states:

 - Hover (keyboard-hover-)
 - Pressed (keyboard-pressed-)